 Picking the right hotel location

-To see why, look at the zoomed-in version of Google's Venice
+To see why, look at a zoomed-in version of Google's Venice satellite map below:

 View Larger Map

 Let's say that you're arriving by air and spending two days in Venice before departing on a cruise ship from the San Basilio pier.
 Your travel agent books you into a hotel in Castello, inland from the Piazza San Marco (the grey spot below "Venice" on the map).
 You're traveling with large, heavy luggage.